Forbes Research

 Premium: Our readers were C-suite executives and business decision-makers, an audience that engaged with premium experiences daily across brands they trust.
 Design was how Forbes Research signaled rigor, sophistication, and purpose.

 I led a sprint with 15 designers, with each one producing a data visualization using the emerging visual language.
-The sprint surfaced where the system needed to bend and revealed new interactions.
-The output became the foundation of the data viz library, a repeatable system the team could strategically apply across every research surface that followed.
+The sprint surfaced where the system needed to bend and revealed new patterns.
+The output became the foundation of the data viz library, a repeatable system the team could apply across every research surface that followed.

 Data Visualization Design Sprint